by Kyle

 ||

 Question: My impact character is my main character's long time friend.
-My protagonist is supposed to be a fairly decisive person, is there a way to create a balance between him being influenced by the impact character and sticking to his own judgement?
+My protagonist is supposed to be a fairly decisive person.
+How can the impact character influence him without making him seem indecisive?
+Is there a way to create a balance between him being influenced by the impact character and sticking to his own judgment?

 Answer: One way is to have your main character see the impact character succeed at something by taking the opposite approach the main character would.
 You can also have the main character try to do things in his usual way and not achieve success.
 Or you could have the impact character beat the main character in some competition.
 Several incidents like these in the first two acts create pressure for the main character to change.
 Of course, the impact character could also try to persuade the main character to do things differently, but examples speak louder than words.